spesml/spesml.github.io/2_Concepts/3_ModelingFramework/06_technical_viewpoint.md

 ***

-## Technical Viewpoint Models of the Software Execution Subsystem
+## Models of the Software Execution Subsystem
 When a software execution subsystem is refined on the next granularity layer, a set of models can be used to describe it.
 This section provides an overview of possible models and their relations.
 We call it software execution subsystem, because it is a subsystem that not only models the software of the system but also the execution of the software including the hardware that is needed for this.
 [Figure 3](#figureOverviewSES) shows how we divide the software execution subsystem.
 As part of the software execution subsystem, the execution platform models represent everything that is needed to execute the software of the system.
 Its main model is the execution platform, which describes a hardware topology of digital subsystems in terms of execution as well as communication resources.
 Another part of the software subsystem are the software models representing the pure software part of the system.
 The software models have both dynamic parts, represented by dedicated run-time software models like task architectures, as well as static parts, namely design-time software models, like middlewares and operating systems.
 Relations between software architecture and execution platform describe potential allocations of software artifacts to hardware computing (execution) resources.